archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  Username username -- Your username

+	  String password -- Your password

 	  RESTHelpers::BooleanParam expiring -- If true, the session will expire after 3600 seconds of inactivity.
 If false, it will  expire after 604800 seconds of inactivity.

 NOTE: Previously this parameter would cause the created session to last forever, but this generally isn't what you want.
 The parameter name is unfortunate, but we're keeping it for backward-compatibility.

 __Returns__